-Using Linux's memfd_secret syscall from the JVM with JEP-419
+Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

-Linux 5.14 brought a new system call memfd_secret
+Linux 5.14 brought a new system call memfd_secret in order to mitigate

 segments created by this system call.

-For those that don’t know, Project Panama is a project that aims to provide an easy, secure and efficient way to call native methods from Java.
+For those unfamiliar with it, Project Panama is a project that aims to provide an easy, secure, and efficient way to call native methods from Java.
+It is the fruit of work started in 2014, from ideas even older.
 You can look at my previous articles on the earlier versions of the project, articles on foojay.io by Carl Dea, or those on inside.java.

-The following examples are based on JDK 18 2022-03-22, build 18+37 from Red Hat.
-The Linux distribution is a Fedora release 35 with the kernel 5.16.20-200.fc35.x86_64. |
+| The following examples are based on JDK 22 APIs.
+The Linux distribution in the original article in 2022 was Fedora release 35 with the kernel 5.16.20-200.fc35.x86_64.
+And later adapted to a Fedora 43 running on Orbstack on macbook M1, with a kernel 6.17.8. |

 While this article will focus on Linux, the same concepts apply to other OSes